These Bellevue sisters are helping kids discover tennis and offering safe outdoor exercise during COVID-19

 Low risk, high cost

-The United States Tennis Association (USTA), the national governing body for the sport, reported last month an uptick of 3.4% of players in comparison to 2019.
-The figure translates to approximately 11 million new tennis players nationally this year.
+The United States Tennis Association (USTA), the national governing body for the sport, reported last month an uptick of 3.4% of players in comparison with 2019.

-It’s easy to spot the interest in the Seattle area where courts at Seward Park and Discovery Park are popular.
-But if you’re new to the sport, equipment from racquet, shoes, balls, apparel, court fees and lessons can quickly add up to $300 annually if you play just once a month.
+It’s easy to spot the interest in the Seattle area, where courts at Seward Park and Discovery Park are popular.
+But if you’re new to the sport, equipment like a racket, shoes, balls and apparel, plus court fees and lessons, can quickly add up to $300 annually if you play just once a month.

 For Challam, it was the $170 per player her Interlake teammates wanted to spend on uniforms in 2018 that made her stop and think about how financial constraints can keep people from the sport.